mdk/cardgame/README.md

 Simple numeric CardGame implemented in C++/WebAssembly + some Javascript/HTML glue for UI.

-The game is meant to be extensible and support a different number of players.
+The game is meant to be extensible: support a different number of players and different types of cards being played (templating).

 ![Screenshot](screenshot.png)